Mohan Prasad Subedi

 Ideal for photography and stargazing at high altitudes.

-Spring is a colorful and vibrant time to trek the ABC route.
+Spring is a colorful and vibrant time to trek the Annapurna trail.
 The trails come alive with blooming rhododendron forests, magnolias, and wildflowers, making it one of the most scenic times to be in the Annapurna region.

 Highlights: